-It happens to all of us at some point – the dreaded plateau!
+It happens to all of us at some point – the dreaded weight loss plateau!

 Trust me when I say I know what it’s like.
 I remember thinking, “I’m NEVER going to lose this weight!”
-I was so fixated on the number on the scale, and that only kept me frustrated, discouraged, and worst of all STUCK.
-Finally, I took a step back and realized I needed to change my mindset and my focus if I ever wanted to move forward and get past my weight loss plateau.
+I was so fixated on the number on the scale, and that only kept me frustrated, discouraged, and STUCK.
+Finally, I took a step back and realized I needed to change my mindset if I ever wanted to move forward and get past my weight loss plateau.

 I know now that a quick fix is not the answer because I don’t just want to lose the weight – I want to keep it off, so I don’t ever have to focus on losing the weight again.
 It is a lifestyle change.